paction/laravel/readme.md

 * write tests to make sure the above features work

-## Bonus

-* use event/listener architecture to send email asynchronously
+* event/listener architecture to send email asynchronously

 * ~~design a coupon module where we can offer a coupon for a specific product, or a bundle~~